Mark Sussman, MA, Ph.D.

 Associate Professor, Theatre

-Mark Sussman is a theatre artist and scholar working on the animation of public space, material dramaturgies and object-based performance, and the integration of old and new technologies in live performance.
-He earned his MA and PhD from the Department of Performance Studies at New York University, receiving the Michael Kirby Memorial Award for his doctoral dissertation on 18th and 19th Century stagings of the new technology of electricity.
+Mark Sussman is a theatre artist and scholar working on the animation of public space, material dramaturgies, puppetry and object performance, and the integration of old and new technologies in live performance.
+He earned MA and PhD degrees from the Department of Performance Studies at New York University, receiving the Michael Kirby Memorial Award for his doctoral dissertation on 18th and 19th Century stagings of the new technology of electricity.
 He joined Concordia's faculty and moved to Montreal in 2005.
-He served for six years as Associate Dean, Academic Affairs in the Faculty of Fine Arts and is now Associate Professor in the Department of Theatre.
+For six years he held the position of Associate Dean, Academic Affairs in the Faculty of Fine Arts and is now Associate Professor in the Department of Theatre.
 He also advises graduate students in the PhD Humanities and Individualized programs.

 As part of his ongoing research based at Concordia, and in collaboration with Roberto Rossi of Great Small Works, he is at work on a two new performance projects, one based on the writings of Robert Walser and another titled "Tales from the Anthropocene," which had its premiere at the Dukketeaterfetival, Bornholm, Denmark (September, 2015.)

 Apart from Great Small Works, Sussman has collaborated over ten years with writer/director Allen S. Weiss, with whom he created Theater of the Ears / Théâtre des Oreilles (CalArts/LaMama/Charleville-Mézières/Paris/Avignon, 1999-2001) and Danse Macabre, an installation-performance using dolls created by Paris-based artist Michel Nedjar, most recently at the In Transit Festival in Berlin (2009).